Turn555Kenji/PacmanRecreated/README.md

-Download the exectutable it from releases, on the right tab /nBaixe o executável pela aba de releases na direita
+Download the exectutable it from releases, on the right tab </br>
+Baixe o executável pela aba de releases na direita